prashantgohel321/Linux-Administration-and-DBA/DBA/Backup and Restore/01 SQL Dump.md

 ## Restoring Using pg_restore

-If the dump file is not SQL text (for example custom format or directory format), the psql approach will not work.
-In that case, restoration is done using pg_restore:
+If our dump file is not plain SQL text (for example, if we used custom format or directory format), we cannot use psql to restore it.
+In that case, we need to use pg_restore instead:

 ```
 pg_restore -d newdb backup.dump
 ```

-Custom and directory formats offer selective restore.
-You can choose which tables or schemas to restore.
+We should know that custom and directory formats give us great selective restore options.
+We can choose exactly which tables, schemas, or objects we want to restore – we don't have to restore everything at once.

+**Some useful examples we can try:**

+- Restore only one table: `pg_restore -t customers -d newdb backup.dump`
+- Restore only schema (no data): `pg_restore -s -d newdb backup.dump`
+- Restore only data (no schema): `pg_restore -a -d newdb backup.dump`
+- Faster with parallel jobs: `pg_restore -j 4 -d newdb backup.dump`

+This makes `pg_restore` super flexible when we need to recover just parts of the database!

 <br>
 <br>

 ## Dumping Directly Across Servers

-Because pg_dump writes to stdout and psql reads from stdin, you can dump and restore between servers in one streaming command:
+We can move data from one server to another without creating any files in between.
+Because pg_dump sends output directly (to stdout) and psql can read input directly (from stdin), we can connect them with a pipe (|).

 ```
 pg_dump -h old_host mydb | psql -X -h new_host mydb
 ```

-This moves database contents from one machine to another without creating intermediate files.
+This streams the backup straight from the old server and restores it on the new server – fast and no disk space used for temporary files.

+**Useful tips we should remember:**

+- We need to make sure the target database `"mydb"` already exists on the new host.
+- We can add `-U` username if needed for both sides.
+- Always use `-X` on psql side to avoid `.psqlrc` issues.
+- Great for quick migrations or copying between servers!

+This streaming method saves time and space when we need to transfer databases directly!

 <br>
 <br>

 ## Important Detail About Template Databases

 SQL dumps are based on template0.
-If template1 has custom changes like languages or extensions, they will appear in the dump.
+If `template1` has custom changes like languages or extensions, they will appear in the dump.
 When restoring, you must create databases from template0 to avoid duplication problems.

 <br>
 <br>